 Disadvantages of 14K Gold

-Another downside of 14k gold is that it can trigger skin irritations for some people.
+Another downside of 14k gold is that it can trigger some people’s skin irritations or allergic reactions.
 Because 14k gold has a mixture of other alloys (nickel, copper, etc.), those who suffer from allergic sensitivity to one or more of these metals may experience irritation.

 How To Care For 14k Gold

-14k gold, although not the softest and most fragile of precious metals, still requires some care on your side.
-If you choose to wear your 14k gold jewelry on a daily basis, there are a few tips that will help keep your favorite pieces looking great and lasting for a lifetime.
+Although not the softest and most fragile of precious metals, 14k gold still requires some care on your side.
+A few tips will help keep your favorite pieces looking great and lasting for a lifetime, even with everyday wear.

 - Tip #2: Avoid chlorine at all costs when wearing 14k gold jewelry!
 Chlorine will weaken your metal and can eventually cause major damage to your ring.
 If you can manage, don’t wear your fine jewelry when swimming or if you’re around harsh chemicals in general.